spiral/docs/http/cookies.md

 ## Read Cookie
 By default, framework will encrypt and decrypt all cookies values using ENV key `ENCRYPTER_KEY`.
-Changing this value will automatically invalidate all cookie values set of the users.
+Changing this value will automatically invalidate all cookie values set for all users.

 > You can also disable encryption for performance reasons or use alternative HMAC signature method (see below).